My name is Sarah Abigail Pearson (BA Hons, MA) and I am Pear Projects.

 Masters of Arts in Dance Performance

 It all began when I worked from the middle of 2012 for Powertone in Mayfair (London) teaching up to four people in group Power Plate® fitness sessions.
 After a my training at the Power Plate® academy and a few months of teaching at Powertone I wanted to expand my knowledge and so under the tuition of Burrell Education completed my Power Plate® Post Natal Assessment and Exercise Prescription CPD certificate.
 To support my education and knowledge in this area I also gained my Modern Post Natal Exercise CPD (also through Burrell Education) allowing me to have a full and competent knowledge of post natal exercise on and off the Power Plate®.
 I offer this personal and tailor made service at the my boutique studio in Pitstone (Pear Projects Studio) where I can be found working with a wide variety of clients, not just post natal women.
-The Tring, Berkhamsted, Leighton Buzzard and Hemel Hempstead is the area I serve with the range of Holistic Core Restore® programmes on offer, working to help women with their pelvic floor and core health.
-I offer the original 6 week course Every Woman, Express (on the Power Plate®), Bump, Heat and the specific course for healing Diastasis Recti (tummy gap post pregnancy).
+I serve the Tring, Berkhamsted, Leighton Buzzard area with Holistic Core Restore® programmes, working to help women with their pelvic floor and core health.
+I offer the original 6 week course Every Woman, Express (on the Power Plate®), Bump, Heat , the specific course for healing Diastasis Recti (tummy gap post pregnancy) along with Recovery and Athelete 12 .

 I also teach small group classes for the post natal and beyond mum – called Mums-HIIT.
 This class is built to get you hot and sweaty whilst using low impact movements, therefore being safe for the core and pelvic floor.
 Babies are welcome to come of these classes, some are for mums only!